axibase/atsd/integration/collectd/README.md

 collectd is a system statistics daemon that collects operating system performance metrics. collectd can be configured to stream data into the Axibase Time Series Database via TCP or UDP protocol using the `write_atsd` plugin.

-See the [collectd plugin installation](https://github.com/axibase/atsd-collectd-plugin/blob/master/docs/README.write_atsd.md) instructions for technical details.
+See the `write_atsd` plugin [documentation](https://github.com/axibase/atsd-collectd-plugin/blob/master/docs/README.write_atsd.md) for details.

 ## Installation